Stochastic Online Shortest Path Routing: The Value of Feedback: Fundamental Performance Limits

-The variables $x_p$'s solving (\ref{eq:SourceRoutingDetail}) have the same interpretation as that given previously in the case of bandit feedback.
+The variables $x_p,p\in\Pcal$ solving (\ref{eq:SourceRoutingDetail}) have the same interpretation as that given previously in the case of bandit feedback.
 Again $B_2(\theta)$ is the set of parameters $\lambda$ such that the distributions of link delays along the optimal path are the same under $\theta$ and $\lambda$, and $p^\star$ is not the optimal path under $\lambda$.
 The slight difference between the definitions of $B_1(\theta)$ and $B_2(\theta)$ comes from the difference of feedback (bandit vs. semi-bandit).
+It is also noted that $B_2(\theta)\subset B_1(\theta)$.
+We stress that by \cite[Theorem~2]{Graves1997}, the asymptotic regret lower bounds of Theorems \ref{thm:SourceAggregate}-\ref{thm:SourceSemi-bandit} are tight, namely there exists policies that achieve these regret bounds.